-For technical reasons, certain data has to be collected and saved when www.dbcargo.com is visited (such as the date and duration of the visit, the pages used, the identification data of the browser and operating system type used, and the website from which you came to visit us).
+For technical reasons, certain data has to be collected and saved when www.dbcargo.com is visited (such as the the ip-adress, date and duration of the visit, the pages used, the identification data of the browser and operating system type used, and the website from which you came to visit us).

 For contractual reasons, we also need personal data in order to perform our services and to perform the contracts that we have concluded with you.